manekinekko/bazel_rust_wasm_azure_functions/readme.md

 1. Install `hexa` from https://hexa.run
 1. Generate a function project `hexa init --just=functions`
+1. Add the WASM code
 1. Deploy the function app `hexa deploy`

+## Credits

+This project uses a list of nouns and adjectives found on this project: https://github.com/fnichol/names/tree/master/data